RedisLabs/redislabs-docs/content/rc/subscriptions/create-flexible-subscription.md

 #### Availability zones

-You can reduce the amount of data transfer between your Redis Cloud cluster and your application by ensuring they are located in the same availability zone.
+You can reduce network transfer costs by ensuring your Redis Cloud cluster and your application are located in the same availability zone.
 To specify the availability zone for your hosted cluster, select *Manual Selection* under **Allowed Availability Zones**.

-If **Multi-AZ** is on, select three availability zones from the **Zone IDs** dropdown.
+If **Multi-AZ** is enabled, select three availability zones from the **Zone IDs** list.

 {{<image filename="images/rc/availability-zones-multi-az.png" width="95%" alt="Select the Continue button to continue to the next step." >}}{{< /image >}}

-Otherwise, select one availability zone from the **Zone IDs** dropdown.
+Otherwise, select one availability zone from the **Zone IDs** list.

 {{<image filename="images/rc/availability-zones-no-multi-az.png" width="90%" alt="Select the Continue button to continue to the next step." >}}{{< /image >}}